autoreturn/firebase-deploy/README.md

 ## Details
 This pipe deploys code and assets from your project directory to your Firebase project.
 For Firebase Hosting, a firebase.json configuration file is required.

+NodeJS environment:
+For NodeJS environment pipe uses version 12 LTS by default.
+Supported LTS and 8 versions.
+The version provided for the `engines` field of the `package.json` file in your `functions/` directory will be used as NodeJS version inside pipe's docker container.
+** Note!
+You must provide the same NodeJS version for an image in your `bitbucket-pipelines.yml` file as in your `package.json` file. **

 ## Prerequisites